The Ballad of Lost C'Mell: Plot summary

-Connections to other works
+Connections with other works

-Smith's novel Norstrilia is partly a sequel to this story (it is set a few years after the main part of the story, includes all of the main characters, and is concerned with some of the same issues).
-C'mell also appears in Smith's story "Alpha Ralpha Boulevard", which takes place earlier in terms of chronology and order of publication.
+Smith's novel Norstrilia is partly a sequel to "The Ballad of Lost C'Mell".
+The novel is set a few years after the main part of the novella; includes all of the main characters; and is concerned with some of the same issues.
+C'mell also appears in Smith's story "Alpha Ralpha Boulevard", which takes place earlier in terms of chronology and publication order.

-C'mell's adventures take place during the early years of the Rediscovery of Man.
-According to J. J. Pierce's conjectural timeline of the Instrumentality (included in We, the Underpeople and other collections of Smith's stories) this seems to be some time between AD 15,000 and 16,000.
+C'mell's adventures take place during the early years of the Rediscovery of Man period.
+According to J. J. Pierce's conjectural timeline of the Instrumentality of Mankind (included in We, the Underpeople and other collections of Smith's stories), this period seems to be sometime between AD 15,000 and 16,000.

-"The Ballad of Lost C'Mell" was included in The Science Fiction Hall of Fame, Volume Two, a collection of the 22 greatest science fiction novellas published before the introduction of the Nebula Awards in 1965, as selected by the Science Fiction and Fantasy Writers of America.
+"The Ballad of Lost C'Mell" was included in The Science Fiction Hall of Fame, Volume Two, a collection of the 22 best science fiction novellas published before the introduction of the Nebula Awards in 1965, as selected by the Science Fiction and Fantasy Writers of America.

-Note: The M of C'mell is often capitalized in the title of the story (as in this article) but in the text it is uncapitalized.
+The name "C'mell" is derived from that of Smith's pet cat, Melanie.
+As an aside, the 'M' of the name C'mell is often capitalized in the title of this novella, but in the text it remains uncapitalized.

-The name "C'mell" is derived from that of Smith's (real name Paul Linebarger) pet cat, Melanie.

-The title was not the one that Smith originally gave the story, but was derived from the text by Galaxy magazine's then-editor Frederik Pohl.
-This was one of a number of Smith's story-titles that Pohl changed for publication because he disliked the originals.
-Pohl's replacement titles are all derived from the texts of the stories in order to retain the character of Smith's writing.
+The novella's title was not the one that Smith originally proposed, but it was derived from the text by Galaxy magazine's editor Frederik Pohl.
+This was one of several of Smith's proposed titles that Pohl changed for publication, because he disliked the originals.
+Pohl's new titles are all derived from the texts of the stories, in order to retain the character of Smith's writing.